15E601/RDFBones-O/docs/index.rst

 modelled ().

 .. figure:: ../docs/gfx/RDFBones-OBI_Subset-CentralClasses.png
-   :alt: [fig:OBI_subset]Central classes of the OBI subset and general outline of semantic logics.
+   :alt: Central classes of the OBI subset and general outline of semantic logics.
    :width: 100.0%

-   [fig:OBI_subset]Central classes of the OBI subset and general outline of semantic logics.
+   :target: ../docs/gfx/RDFBones-OBI_Subset-CentralClasses.png

 The logical backbone of the OBI is provided by the BFO.
 All concepts are subclasses of class ‘entitiy’.
 A general distinction is made between